Brown students are part of a supportive community

-The following offices give guidance, care, assistance and support to the Brown community
+The following offices give guidance, care, assistance and support to the Brown student community.

-Supports spiritual life, promotes religious literacy, interfaith dialogue and religious services, and provides support and individual counsel.
+This office supports spiritual life, promotes religious literacy, interfaith dialogue and religious services and provides support and individual counsel.